 What is Lewis-Manning Hospice?

-Lewis-Manning Hospice is Poole’s voluntary hospice offering free specialist palliative nursing care to around 650 local people living with cancer and other life-limiting illnesses.
+Lewis-Manning Hospice is Poole’s voluntary hospice offering free specialist palliative nursing care to the people of Poole, Bournemouth and the surrounding towns and villages living with cancer and other life-limiting illnesses.
 We are a registered charity, regulated and inspected by the Care Quality Commission.

 What we do

 The hospice promotes acceptance, hope and peace of mind in a safe and calming environment, helping people live well through their illness and beyond.

 It aims to ensure that local people are given access to the support they may need to help them cope with their illness and the changes it may bring.

 Lewis-Manning Hospice has a range of services run by its team of palliative care nurses, which includes Day Hospice (specialist nursing care, physiotherapy, creative arts & well-being group), Lymphoedema Clinic, Better Breathing Clinic and Physiotherapy Clinic.

 Lewis-Manning Hospice is also developing new services all the time and this includes education, and support groups for families and carers.